rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/radiosettings18.png)

-It is possible that enabling radio on 6Ghz take a bit of time but for now you should be able to see that the RF profiles has been apply correctly
+It is possible that enabling radio on 6Ghz takes a bit of time but for now you should be able to see that the RF profiles has been apply correctly

 ![](/images/radiosettings19.png)

+_Note: The CW9166 has three client-serving W-iFi radios capable of operating in 2.4 GHz, 5 GHz, and 6Hz frequencies.
+On the CW9166, the third Wi-Fi radio can be configured to operate either in the 5 GHz frequency band or 6 GHz frequency band._

+_The out-of-the-box setting of the CW9166 will have the second and third radio both operating in the 5 GHz frequency band (Dual 5 GHz mode)._

 Give 2 minutes and then changes should be reflected